 JFK’s autopsy took place at Bethesda Naval Hospital later that night.

-Dr. Pierre Finck, one of the pathologists who conducted the autopsy, testified at the trial of New Orleans businessman Clay Shaw, that senior U.S. military officers had taken an active part in proceedings, and implied that they were in charge of the autopsy.
+Dr. Pierre Finck, one of the pathologists who conducted the autopsy, testified at the trial of New Orleans businessman Clay Shaw, that senior U.S. military officers had taken an active part in proceedings.
+He implied that they were in charge of the autopsy.
 Finck intimated that the pathologists were forbidden to dissect the president’s back and throat wounds by the generals in attendance.

 Another participant in JFK’s autopsy said that one of the military officers attending the autopsy was smoking a cigar.
 LeMay was famous for smoking cigars in his public appearances.